About the Editor

 Marrying tradition and innovation

 In brief, this inaugural issue of MM marks the start of an effort to join tradition and innovation.
 The former involves the publication, distribution, and archiving of individual Monographs—a series that has been thriving for over eight decades.
 The latter embraces contemporary communication technologies to promote more immediate, more varied, and more interactive exchanges, for example, between authors and readers or between researchers and practitioners.
-Unlike the printed words of the archived issues, the content and structure of what appears on the MM website and in social media will evolve interactively, and thus we urge you to send your ideas to me (email@example.com) or to the Associate Editor, Natalia Palacios (firstname.lastname@example.org or @laprofnp on Twitter).
-We anticipate a happy marriage between tradition and innovation!
+Unlike the printed words of the archived issues, the content and structure of what appears on the MM website and in social media will evolve interactively, and thus I urge you to send me your ideas (firstname.lastname@example.org).
+I anticipate a happy marriage between tradition and innovation!